 In this article, we’ll explore PCP and car leasing in further detail.
 We’ll also breakdown the similarities and differences between the two finance options, as well as, helping you decide what option is best suited to you.

+We've done a "how does car leasing work" bumper guide so we'll cover the basics here.
 Also referred to as Personal Contract Hire (PCH), car leasing is an opportunity for drivers to get their hands on a brand new car in the form of a long-term rental period.

 Once you’ve picked your preferred vehicle, you will sit down with the leasing company to discuss the length of your lease contract (usually between two to five years).